darinz/PSL/13_recommender_system/07_deep_recommender_systems.md

 **Chain Rule**:
 $$\frac{\partial \mathcal{L}}{\partial \mathbf{W}_1} = \frac{\partial \mathcal{L}}{\partial \hat{r}_{ui}} \cdot \frac{\partial \hat{r}_{ui}}{\partial \mathbf{h}_1} \cdot \frac{\partial \mathbf{h}_1}{\partial \mathbf{W}_1}$$

+**Intuition**: This is like the "learning" process - the AI figures out how much to adjust each parameter based on how wrong its prediction was.
+It's like a student who gets feedback on a test and adjusts their study strategy accordingly.

 #### Optimization

 **Adam Optimizer**: